 When the group gets to Emerald City, the doorman looks downward at the characters when they are in the whole shot.
 When the shot switches to a close up of just the doorman's face, he looks straight ahead as if Dorothy and the others are eye-to-eye in front of the door's opening.

 The amount of straw hanging out of the Scarecrow's shirt constantly changes.
 Also, when the Wicked Witch vanishes off the roof of the cabin, the straw hanging from the shirt changes from right to left and back again.

-In Munchkinland, when the Wicked Witch is making her way toward the ruby slippers, a mild shadow is cast upon the side of the house.
+In Munchkinland, when the Wicked Witch is making her way toward the ruby slippers, a faint shadow is cast upon the side of the house.
 In the next shot that shows the slippers disappearing, the shadow is gone.
-The shadow then reappears in the shot after that where the which cries, "They're gone!"
+The shadow then reappears in the shot after that where the witch cries, "They're gone!"

 One shot shows the ruby slippers disappearing off the feet

 of the Wicked Witch of the East.
 Immediately in the next shot, the Wicked Witch appears, apparently superimposed over a screen backdrop of that scene.

 After the Lion finishes "If I Were King of the Forest", he says, "You can say that again!...
 Huh?" the close-up shot before the gatekeeper appears shows the lion has his right arm down.
 In the next shot the gatekeeper appears ("The Wizard says 'go away!'") and the Lion now has his right arm up.